Yam Hain Hum

 Yam Hain Hum is an Indian fantasy situation comedy on SAB TV.
 It starred Manav Gohil, Atul Parchure, Fenil Umrigar and Debina Bonnerjee.

+Plot

 In his home in Yamlok, Yamraj, the god of death, discovers that the people on Earth misunderstand him as a scary villain who takes away lives.
 Determined to show everyone that he has a good soul, Yam descends to Delhi from Heaven with Chitragupt, the god who tracks whether the deeds humans do during their life are good or bad.